mondrian-framework/mondrian-framework/packages/docs/docs/docs/foundamentals/model/01-definition.md

 Port.decode(...) // decode will return a `number` when successful
 ```

-Here it makes sense for ports to correspond to simple `number`s, but you may
+Here, it makes sense for ports to correspond to simple `number`s, but you may
 choose any type, no matter how complex.
-The only thing you have to pay attention
-to is that you must be able to turn it into a JSON, and build it from a JSON.
+The only constraint is that you must be able to encode it into a JSON value and decode it back from an `unknown` value.

 ### Encoding

-When defining a new custom type, you have to provide a function that can be used
+When defining a new custom type, you must provide a function that can be used
-to encode any value of its inferred type into a JSON.
+to encode any value of its inferred type into a valid JSON type (`string`, `number`, `boolean`, `null`, object, or array).

-This encoding function _does not perform any kind of validation_, which is in
+This encoding function _should not perform any validation_; validation is handled
-turn performed by a custom validator you're going to provide later.
-Let's keep
+separately by the custom validator you provide later.
+Let's focus
-ourselves focused on encoding and have a look at the example of ports:
+on encoding and look at the example of ports:

 ```ts showLineNumbers
 function encodePort(port: number): JSONType {